The following is not about birds, but mysticism.

 In June of 1960, Carlos Castaneda was student of anthropology at UCLA.
 While pursuing the study of medicinal plants of the Native Americans of the southwest, he was introduced to a wise old medicine man (don Juan) in Arizona who was a Yaqui Indian from across the border in Sonora Mexico.
 After forming a friendship during the following year, he eventually becomes a student, or apprentice to don Juan.
 A series of books would evolve from this friendship.
 In the earliest books, especially the first (“The Teachings of Don Juan: A Yaqui Way of Knowledge”) there is an almost frustrating level of naivety on Carlos’s part, but through his dialog with don Juan, the reader is lead down the road through Carlos’ words into a fascinating mystical world.

-Some critics have claimed the books as fiction, while others are convinced they are authentic.
+Some critics have claimed the books are fiction, while others are convinced they are authentic.
 Either way, the reader benefits from the journey.

 For me, the most profound discussion of any of these books starts on page 82 of the first book.
 I present this excerpt in the spirit that those who are yet unfamiliar with these works might investigate for themselves.

 In our conversations, don Juan consistently used or referred to the phrase “man of knowledge,” but never explained what he meant by it.
 I asked him about it.

 “A man of knowledge is one who has followed truthfully the hardships of learning,” he said.
 “A man who has, without rushing or without faltering, gone as far as he can in unraveling the secrets of power and knowledge.”

 “Can anyone be a man of knowledge?”